apache/shenyu-website/content/en/projects/soul/register-center-design/index.md

 ![](/img/soul/register/client.png)

-When client server start, load register center client by spi.
+When client server start, the register center client will be loaded by spi.

 Put data to Disruptor when spring bean load.

-Soul register client get data from Disruptor, send request to register server.
+Soul register client get data from Disruptor, and it will send request to register server.

 Disruptor can decouple data from operation and facilitate expansion.